 Note: Keywords like “Node JS,” “Punycode,” and “Node Package Manager” can be hyperlinked to relevant sources.

 What does “EventEmitter” mean in Node JS?In Node.js, all objects that are capable of emitting events belong to the class EventEmitter.
 The ‘eventEmitter.on()’ method is used to attach the specific events to the object.
 As a result, every time the object emits an event, the attached functions are synchronously called.

 MyEmitter.on(“event”, (), ” => “

-In other words, console.log(“something happened!”);
+Meaning, console.log(“something happened!”);

 dns.lookup(address, options, callback) (address, options, callback)

-I have an interview with Node scheduled; what should I do to be ready?It is important to be well-prepared for an upcoming NodeJS interview.
-To do so, you should become familiar with the framework in its entirety, which includes knowledge of how to set up the system on both Windows and Linux, the event loop, the operating system, the path, the URL, the domain name system, the network, the REPL, the package manager, the callbacks, the UDP, the process, the query string, the cryptography, the debugger, the file systems, the global objects, the child processes, the buffers, the streams, and the web modules.
-Becoming knowledgeable in all of these elements will help you be successful in the interview.
+I have a NodeJS interview scheduled; how can I prepare?Being well-prepared for a NodeJS interview is crucial.
+To do so, you must have a comprehensive understanding of the framework.
+This includes knowledge of setting up the system on both Windows and Linux, the event loop, the operating system, the path, the URL, the domain name system, the network, the REPL, the package manager, the callbacks, the UDP, the process, the query string, the cryptography, the debugger, the file systems, the global objects, the child processes, the buffers, the streams, and the web modules.
+Developing expertise in all of these areas will help you succeed in the interview.

 Note: Keywords such as “NodeJS,” “interview,” “framework,” “Windows,” “Linux,” “event loop,” “operating system,” “path,” “URL,” “domain name system,” “network,” “REPL,” “package manager,” “callbacks,” “UDP,” “process,” “query string,” “cryptography,” “debugger,” “file systems,” “global objects,” “child processes,” “buffers,” “streams,” and “web modules” can be hyperlinked to relevant sources.